WeihaoLiTW/prepextend/README.md

 ### Note:
 - Featurs 2,3 are in the limited scope of connection test:
    - Local file type: excel, csv, hyper
-   - Non-Local: Postgres DB, Tableau Server
+   - Non-Local: Postgres DB, Snowflake, Tableau Server
    - If your Tableau Prep files contain some connection out of the above scope, might get error or incorrect result.

 ## Restriction